Briggybros/styled-components-window-portal/README.md

-Note, this will be made obsolete once [styled-components #1324](https://github.com/styled-components/styled-components/pull/1324) is approved.
+Note, this will be made obsolete once [styled-components #1324](https://github.com/styled-components/styled-components/pull/1324) is published.

 # external-styled-components #

-A component to use styled-components in a different document.
+A component to append styled-components output to any node

 ## Usage ##